 Ideally blooms should be at right angles to the stem.
-Any tendency for a bloom to look down is a fault depending on the degree of droop.
+Any tendency for a bloom to look down or up above right angle to the stem is a fault.
 Although the staging of blooms with the stem laid back at an angle to the vertical may improve the apparent poise of a bloom, it will not correct the fault which should be penalized.